yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/help.md

 OPTION         |Insert Coin and Start

 **NOTE** on versions prior to iOS 13 only MiFi controllers are reconized and when doing multiple button combinations the secondary button must be pressed first.
 For example to insert a coin hold down L1 and hit MENU.  on iOS 13+ you can hold MENU and then hit L1.

+**NOTE** you can also use OPTION as a modifier, for example either MENU+L1 or OPTION+L1 will insert a coin.

 ## Multiplayer game start using game controllers